dentarg/auth0-blog/_posts/2018-04-22-developing-angularjs-apps-part-2.markdown

 ### Set Up Routes

-We'll nake use of the efficient [UIRouter](https://ui-router.github.io/ng1/).
+We'll make use of the efficient [UIRouter](https://ui-router.github.io/ng1/).
 Open up `app.js` and replace the content with the code below:

 ```js
 import angular from 'angular';